Weiming-Hu/AnalogsEnsemble/_posts/2019-02-17-build-on-cheyenne.md

 This short tutorial walks you through the steps of building the AnEn C++ program on [NCAR Cheyenne Supercomputers](https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne/cheyenne) with and without MPI support.

-*Caveat: It is generally not a good idea to run computational tasks on login nodes, but move those tasks to batch nodes.
+*Caveat: Computational tasks should be run on batch nodes.
 So it is also a good practice to [request for an interactive session first](https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne/running-jobs/submitting-jobs-pbs), and then continue with all the configuring and building.
 Although I have observed a slow network connection on the computing nodes and this is causing a significant slow down during the configuration because some of the packages need to be downloaded.
 So you can first configure on the login node which has the faster Internet connection, and then build on the batch node to avoid clogging the shared resources.*

 Building AnEn without MPI